-Puffy's squad, located at NPH's Northern Wing, puts out a pile of neatly stacked and painstakingly crafted toys, dolls and games that reflect the impulsive elf's passion for sensibility and unsloppiness.
+Puffy's squad, located at the Northern Wing of the Headquarters, puts out a pile of neatly stacked and painstakingly crafted toys, dolls and games that reflect the impulsive elf's passion for sensibility and unsloppiness.

 On Patch's signal, Boog turns a crank, which starts the Constructor's conveyor belt going.
 Immediately, the first parts of the toys to be assembled begin dropping into the hoppers.
 They're then carried along the belt until they fall into the throat of the automatic assembly portion of the machine.
 Slowly at first, and then faster and faster --- and then, even faster than that --- the Supertoy Constructor turns out toy after toy after toy.

 "Wait!
 Isn't this going too fast?" asks an anxious Vout.

 Patch's response: "Too fast?
 Welcome to the 20th Century!"